Beth-Watt/IBM-Linux-Course-Labs/Cron_Jobs/README.md

 ## What I Did
-Cron jobs let me schedule commands or scripts to run automatically at specific times or intervals — basically the automation tool of Linux system administration.
+Cron jobs let me schedule commands or scripts to run automatically at specific times or intervals, basically the automation tool of Linux system administration.
 This lab had me create a shell script and schedule it to run using crontab.

 ## The Script